ccyip/docker-taype/README.md

 After it finishes, we open the Python notebook `taype/examples/figs.ipynb` in the browser with code-server.
 This notebook plots the performance statistics and also generates PDFs to the directory `taype/examples/figs` which we use for Fig.
-20 and 21.
-The PDFs are `dtree-emp.pdf`, `tree-emp.pdf`, `list-emp-1.pdf` and
+22 and Fig. 23.
+The PDFs are `dtree-emp.pdf`, `tree-emp.pdf`, `list-emp-1.pdf`
-`list-emp2.pdf`.
+and `list-emp2.pdf`.
 If you choose to not run the tests with tupling disabled, you can modify the `configs` variable in the notebook by removing the `"no-tupling"` element from it (there are also comments in the notebook to help you with this).
 The plots it generates will now not include the dotted lines.

 You can simply view these plots inside the notebook.
 But if you prefer not to, you may run the Python script directly in the console, and copy the generated